 Kids can climb the mega tower that reaches 25 feet in the air and slide down three tall slides on the playground for elementary-age kids.
 The gravity cube climber is also a fun feature, and there is a separate playground area for ages 2 to 5 with a shade structure covering the equipment.
 A second playground close by has a green dinosaur slide and large dinosaur bounce toys kids can ride.
 There are also plenty of areas for climbing, sliding and swinging.

 Play with Toys

 First Christian Church: 133 Nelson Ferry Rd., Decatur

 Scooters, tricycles, small slides, push cars galore – this toy park is filled with toys families decided to donate.
-The sidewalk “track,” which runs along the edges is great for riding all types of plastic toys, which are readily available all over the grass and mulch area.
-If your older kids want to slide, swing or hang from monkey bars, they have that, too.
+The sidewalk “track,” which runs along the edges is great for riding all types of plastic toys.
+Also, has a small playground.

 11850 Crabapple Rd., Roswell